kaisadilla/judith/.info/spec.md

 const vehicle_type: some_mod::Vehicle::Type = 'Horse'
 ```

+Just like interfaces, associated items follow the orphan rule, meaning that they can only be exported when they are defined for types that belong to the project.

 ### Extension methods
 Extension methods are a special case of associated functions.
 When an associate function defines `self` as its first parameter, it becomes an extension method. `self` is always of the type the function is associated with, and that type can be omitted when defining the parameter.
 Whether the `self` parameter is taken as `var` or `const` determines whether the method is pure or impure.
 The name of the method qualifies it into the type it's being implemented in: